 Here are a few easy tips for making your own zero-cost holiday centerpiece, which by the way looks prettier than anything you can buy:

 Above: With a free-form arrangement of branches and berries, you can make a dramatic garland that runs the length of the table, or you can confine foraged florals to centerpiece territory (and use the space at the end of the table for serving dishes).

 Above: Some things never change.
 Every year I set the table with silverware that once belonged to my husband’s grandmother; low wine goblets (because they’re less tippy than tall stemware), and white plates.
-This year, the dishes are hand-glazed Organic Dinner Plates from Hudson Grace ($21 apiece), which look and feel as if they came straight from a local potter’s studio–and yet are perfectly safe in both a dishwasher and a microwave oven.
+Here, the dishes are hand-glazed Organic Dinner Plates from Hudson Grace ($21 apiece), which look and feel as if they came straight from a local potter’s studio–and yet are perfectly safe in both a dishwasher and a microwave oven.

 I love fancy china and crystal.
 But I’ve learned over the years that white dishes and unobtrusive glassware will make a beautiful backdrop to foraged florals.
 I want greenery and autumn colors to take center stage at the center of the table.

-Above: I headed into the garden to see what still looked good enough to come indoors.
+Above: I headed into the late-season garden to see what still looked good enough to come indoors.
 From a smoke bush near my front door, I clipped some branches with moody, mottled purple leaves.
 In the backyard, past-their-prime hydrangeas had flowers at that bruised-pink stage that looks good with everything.

 Above: In autumn, shrubs sport all color of berries.
 Branches with green leaves and colorful berries make pretty garlands.
 In my Northern California neighborhood, there are lots of orange bittersweet berries, black privet berries, and purple privet berries.
 Other berries to look for: purple beautyberry and orange winterberry.